(For information on funeral planning and burial, please contact a Bahá’í institution)

 For communities that can offer grief support for longer than the initial period, the following are links to downloadable pdf files that can be used by individuals and for informal Bahá’í grief support groups.

-Note: The following documents contain some quotations from the Bahá’í Writings and some Marriage Transformation material.
+Note: The following resources contain some quotations from the Bahá’í Writings and some Marriage Transformation material.